r-plus/Daijirin-ActionMenu-Plugin/README.markdown

 ## License

-The New BSD License ( 2-Clause BSD License )
+Simplified BSD License ( "2-Clause BSD License" or "FreeBSD License" )

-Copyright (C) 2010 r_plus All rights reserved.
+Copyright (C) 2010-2011 r_plus All rights reserved.

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: